yugokato/pytest-data-loader/README.md

 pytest_data_loader.register_reader(".csv", csv.reader, newline="")
 ```

-The registered file reader automatically appies to all tests located in the same directory and any of its subdirectories.
+The registered file reader automatically applies to all tests located in the same directory and any of its subdirectories.

 ```python
 # test_something.py